ADDA first pilot product

 Pilot

 The Document Accessibility Assistant is not yet publicly available.
-It is currently being tested with a small group of pilot participants as part of ADDA's product development process.
+It will be tested with a small group of pilot participants as part of ADDA's product development process.

-If you are interested in joining the pilot or being notified when the product becomes more widely available, request access below or start a conversation with ADDA.
+If you are interested in the pilot, or want to learn more about future access, start a conversation with ADDA.

 What pilot means